The Ultimate Guide to Solving 500 Internal Server Errors and Blank White Pages in WordPress

 The 500 Internal Server Error is the most unhelpful bane of WordPress users everywhere.
 It’s a catch-all error message that means precisely: something somewhere went wrong.
 Even worse, your WordPress site may present no error at all and just show a blank white page.

 So how can you figure out exactly what’s wrong, and fix it?

 First: don’t panic, because it’s usually an easy fix!
 Then: follow this debug process and your WordPress Internal Server Error will be fixed in no time.

-If you’ve just installed a new plugin or if your site is showing 500 errors after a core WordPress upgrade, the most likely cause is an incompatible plugin.
-There are many reasons for a plugin being “broken”:
+If you’ve just installed a new plugin or if your site is showing a 500 error after a core WordPress upgrade, the most likely cause is an incompatible plugin.
+There are many reasons a plugin can be broken:

 - WordPress may have removed some core functions the plugin uses.

 - It may have been coded for an old version of PHP, and not been updated in years.

 - It could just be coded incorrectly, such as referring to default database names rather than using prefixes.
 We’re all guilty of lazy coding sometimes!